nicolestella/COMP3120-GroupD/README.md

 #### ProfilePage

-The ProfilePage is where the logged in user keeps track of their movies list, however it is quite similar to the Homepage in terms of the format display of movie cards.
+The ProfilePage is where the logged in user keeps track of their movies list.
+It is quite similar to the Homepage in terms of the format display of movie cards.
 The list here is created by the user when adding movies to their watchlist.
 Once the movie is added to the watchlist, all other functionality works the same as the Homepage

 #### MovieDetailsPage

 On the MovieDetailsPage, all information that is related to the movie is displayed here such as the synopsis and genre.
-If the user wants to know more detail about a particular movie, this page will have most necessary information.
-The user can also view the production staff and actors/actresses featured in the movie, with a search functionality that filters by their name.
-A logged in user can leave reviews for the movie here on this page, allowing ratings with comments to be displayed in the reviews section.
+If the user wants to know more details about a particular movie, this page will have the necessary information, such as the production staff and actors/actresses featured in the movie, with a search functionality that filters by their name.
+A logged in user can leave reviews for the movie from this page, allowing ratings with comments to be displayed in the reviews section.

 ## MVP IMPLEMENTATION